Tree-formed Verification Data for Trusted Platforms: Implementation

+This section describes implementation options and a concrete proof-of-concept implementation for the generation of tree-formed verification data according to Section~\ref{sec:secure-gener-tree} within the reference framework provided by Trusted Computing.

 With regard to the tree-formation algorithm itself, to achieve the same level of security as TCG standard compliant trusted boot processes, all operations on verification data registers should run inside the hardware-protected TPM environment.
-Though part of the operations in Most operations of the tree-formation algorithm listed in Section~\ref{sec:maxim-tree-capac} are, however, non standard TPM functions that can be executed on standard-conforming PCRs.
+Most operations of the tree-formation algorithm listed in Section~\ref{sec:compl-tree-form} are, however, are not standard TPM functions.
 In fact, only the normal extend operation $E_1$ is an internal standard function, and $S_V$ and $S_m$ can be realised by PCR read operations.

 We first discuss the minimal modifications that would be necessary to extend a TPM to turn PCRs into tree-formed verification data registers, while the tree-formation algorithm may still run outside the TPM.
 Then, we propose a new TPM-internal command for tree formation\footnote{ A third variant, which is not further discussed here is a software-based implementation of tree-formed verification data, where the root registers are soft registers managed by a trusted application, and where the current state of such registers is protected by a `real' register, e.g., a PCR.}.
+Finally, we explain the experimental implementation of tree-formation with the TPM emulator~\cite{Strasser2004} integrated in the TPM software emulation environment ethemba~\cite{ethemba}.